LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: Related Work

-To solve the above problem, we collect problems from the official websites of many informatics Olympiads around the world.
-Most informatics Olympiads release their complete test set, which is curated carefully by the organizing committees.
-We are one of the first works to leverage problems from different informatics Olympiads and evaluate the models' performance against human contestants.
-Prior research by \cite{shi2024languagemodelssolveolympiad} exclusively used USACO problems with pass rate as the sole evaluation metric.
+To address these limitations, we collect problems from the official websites of many informatics Olympiads around the world.
+Most informatics Olympiads release complete test sets that are curated carefully by the organizing committees.
+We are among the first works to leverage problems from different informatics Olympiads and evaluate models' performance against human contestants.
+Prior research by \citet{shi2024languagemodelssolveolympiad} exclusively used USACO problems with pass rate as the sole evaluation metric.
 Concurrent benchmarks, such as LiveCodeBench Pro \citep{zheng2025livecodebenchproolympiadmedalists}, HLCE \citep{li2025humanityscodeexamadvanced}, OI-Bench \citep{zhu2025oibenchbenchmarkingstrongreasoning}, and AetherCode \citep{wang2025aethercodeevaluatingllmsability}, also incorporate competitive programming tasks from sources like ICPC and IOI.
 However, LiveCodeBench Pro and HLCE primarily evaluate using Codeforces, limiting their accessibility.
-OI-Bench relies mostly on private, non-English school contests without continuous updates, while AetherCode uses LLM-generated tests and extensive human annotation with pass rate evaluation only.
+OI-Bench relies mostly on private, non-English school contests without continuous updates, while AetherCode relies on LLM-generated test cases and extensive human annotation, using pass rate as its sole evaluation metric.
 In contrast, our benchmark provides comprehensive coverage across diverse Olympiads, allows easy updates by directly collecting official test cases, and employs detailed evaluation metrics including subtask rubrics and human percentile comparisons.